-Additionally, the bill extends the expiration date for the tax credit program from December 31, 2030, to December 31, 2035, and allows any unallocated credit amounts to be carried forward into subsequent fiscal years until 2035.
-The effective date for these changes is retroactive for taxable years beginning after December 31, 2023, for sustainable aviation fuel sold after June 30, 2024, and before July 1, 2035.
+Additionally, the bill extends the expiration date for the tax credits from December 31, 2030, to December 31, 2035, and specifies that the effective date for these changes is retroactive for taxable years beginning after December 31, 2023, for sustainable aviation fuel sold after June 30, 2024, and before July 1, 2035.
+This aims to encourage the production and use of sustainable aviation fuel in Minnesota, supporting environmental goals and the aviation industry.

 Statutes affected: Introduction: 41A.30